project-oak/oak/README.md

 The Oak Server is a [gRPC](https://grpc.io/) server that allows developers to deploy code to Oak VM instances, and clients to interact with them.

-It consists of various exposed gRPC services with which various categories of users interact.
+It consists of various gRPC services with which various categories of users interact.

 ### Deployment Service

-Developers use the untrusted side of the Oak Server to deploy code to the Oak platform.
+Developers use the Deployment Service to deploy code to the Oak platform.
 Note that this is not part of the Trusted Computing Base, and the actual trusted attestation only happens between client and server at execution time.

 Oak Functions follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.

-Developers compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Wasm module.
+Developers compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
 They also manually create a manifest file in [TOML](https://github.com/toml-lang/toml) format, specifying any extra capabilities that the module is allowed to have access to.
 They finally upload both of them to the Oak Server using the `oak_deploy` command-line tool.

+TODO: Implement `oak_deploy`.

 ### Scheduling Service

-TODO
+When a client needs to perform a computation, it connects to the Scheduling Service over gRPC and sends a request containing details about the Oak Module to load, and any associated policies.
+The Scheduling Service itself is not part of the Trusted Computing Base, and therefore must be considered untrusted by the client, i.e. the scheduling service is assumed to be able to modify any (part of) scheduling requests.

+In response to a scheduling request, the Scheduling Service sends back to the caller details about the gRPC endpoint of the newly created enclave, initialised with the module and policies specified.

 ### Execution Service

-TODO
+Once a new enclave is initialised and its endpoint available, a client connects to it using an authenticated and attested channel.
+The attestation proves to the client that the remote enclave is indeed running a genuine Oak VM.

 ## Capabilities